uk0527/RAG-System-with-DRIVE_ACCESS_ELASTIC/README.md

 3. Make your changes
 4. Add tests for new functionality
 5. Submit a pull request

+## Support

+For questions and support:
+- Create an issue on GitHub
+- Check the API documentation at `/docs`
+- Review the test files for usage examples

 See the Walkthrough video here :